juddormsby/png-job-scrape/README.md

 ## Features

-- **Main Page Scraping**: Extracts all job listings checking both the latest jobs page (https://www.pngworkforce.com/jobs/view-latest-jobs) and iterating through each set of 10 page listing on the main page (https://www.pngworkforce.com/)
+- **Main Page Scraping**: Extracts all job listings (urls), checking both the latest jobs page (https://www.pngworkforce.com/jobs/view-latest-jobs) and iterating through each set of 10 page listing on the main page (https://www.pngworkforce.com/).
-- **Detail Page Scraping**: From the jobs scraped in the "Main Page Scraping" the scraper then visits the indidual job ads and downloads complete HTMLs for each job detail page
+- **Detail Page Scraping**: From the list of jobs scraped in the "Main Page Scraping" the scraper visits the individual job ads and downloads complete HTMLs for each job detail page
-- **Improved Structured Data Extraction**: Uses proper HTML selectors to extract:
+- **Structured Data Extraction**: Uses proper HTML selectors to extract:
   - Job title (from `<title>` tag)
   - Location (from structured data `itemprop="addressRegion"`)
   - Date posted (from "Date Posted:" label)